Dani3lTamir/BIOFIGHTERS_DEV/README.md

   - **Neutrophils** (attack and destroy invaders with toxic enzymes)
   - **Dandritic Cells** (sweep and engulf pathogens)

-- These immune cells then work together to eliminate the invading pathogens.
+- These immune cells then work together to eliminate the invading pathogens (**Ecoli, Salmonela, Tuberculosis, Covid-19**) each with it's unique abilities.

 ## Game Loop
 - The game cycles through these three phases multiple times.
 - Each cycle introduces **stronger pathogens** and **higher difficulty levels**, requiring faster responses and strategic use of immune cells.

 ## Features
-- **Dynamic Difficulty**: The game adjusts as the player progresses, making each cycle more challenging.
+- **Dynamic Difficulty**: The game adjusts as the player progresses, giving a ligther experience for **rookies**, and a more difficult one for **expirienced** players.
 - **Unique Abilities**: Different immune cells have distinct skills, encouraging strategic gameplay.
-- **Educational Elements**: Players learn about immune system functions in an interactive way through the MicroPedia.
+- **Educational Elements**: Players learn about immune system functions in an interactive way through the **MicroPedia** - an interactive wiki that explains every Biological/Chemical element in the game.

 ## 1v1 Multiplayer Mode
-In **1v1 Multiplayer Mode**, two players battle for control over the body's immune defenses:
+In **1v1 Multiplayer Mode**, two players battle for control over the body's cell tissues:

 - **Player 1 (T Helper Cell Player)**: Controls the **T helper cell**, summoning defender immune cells to protect the body.
-- **Player 2 (Pathogen Player)**: Summons **pathogens** to invade and destroy the immune defenses.
+- **Player 2 (Pathogen Player)**: Summons **pathogens** to invade and destroy the cell tissues.

 ### Pathogens
 The pathogen player can summon four types of pathogens, each with unique abilities:
-- **E. coli** – Spreads rapidly and weakens defenses.
+- **E. coli** – Sworms the tissues and weakens defenses.
-- **Salmonella** – Infects cells with severe damage.
+- **Salmonella** – Attack cells with severe damage.
-- **Tuberculosis (TB)** – Hides inside cells to resist attacks.
+- **Tuberculosis (TB)** – Hides inside Macrophages to reach the cells like a Trojan.
-- **COVID-19** – Disrupts immune coordination, spreads and multiplies unpredictably.
+- **COVID-19** – Camoflage Among the defense cells, multiplies unpredictably when destroying body tissues.

 ### Defender Cells
 The T helper cell player can summon the following immune defenders: